 How long does it take to get the results from CBD testing?

-Cannabinoid testing from Modern Canna Science will cover multiple variables, including potency, microbial, pesticide, and terpene presence.
+Cannabinoid testing from Modern Canna will cover multiple variables, including potency, microbial, pesticide, and terpene presence.
 Turnaround times range from three business days to two weeks.

-Why is working with a Florida testing laboratory important?
+Working with a Florida testing laboratory

 - Producing a valuable third-party opinion from a trustworthy, independent source.